-Why Is IHC Testing Important?
+Why Is Endometrial IHC Testing Important?

-The majority of colon cancers are sporadic, which means they occur due to chance.
-However, five to ten percent of colon cancers occur because of an inherited cancer risk.
+The majority of endometrial cancers are sporadic, which means they occur due to chance.
+However, five to ten percent of endometrial cancers occur because of an inherited cancer risk.
 It is important to identify people who have an inherited cancer risk because they and their families can benefit greatly from increased cancer screening and prevention.

-The most common cause of hereditary colon cancer is a condition called Lynch syndrome.
+The most common cause of inherited endometrial cancer is a condition called Lynch syndrome.
 IHC testing can help identify people with this condition.
-This testing cannot confirm a diagnosis, but having an abnormal IHC test result indicates that a person may have Lynch syndrome, and further testing may be recommended.
+This testing cannot confirm a diagnosis, but having an abnormal IHC test result indicates that a person may have Lynch syndrome, and further testing is recommended.

-What is Lynch Syndrome?
+What Is Lynch Syndrome?